 On 26 May 1859 J.W.A.T. was ordained as a priest, and shortly afterwards he was admitted ad eundem at the University of Oxford, purchasing the Rookery from the Finch family as well other land that they held in Headington, including Highfield Farm (also known as Rookery Farm.
 He started up the Rookery School in 1859 as a preparatory school for Eton and Harrow, with the boys boarding with him in his large home.
-His fifth and youngest child, Arthur Mould Chapman Taylor, was born there in 1863 and baptised at St Andrew’s Church on 7 February 1864.
+His fifth and youngest child, Arthur Mould Chapman Taylor, was born there on 12 January 1864, with his birth announced in Jackson's Oxford Journal< and baptised at St Andrew’s Church on 7 February.

 J.W.A.T. was a very learned man, with a knowledge of Hebrew, Latin, Greek, Sanskrit, Arabic, German, and French.
 In 1874 he published a book of poems, containing verse written as early as 1837.
 He also translated several of Luther’s hymns.